Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/render.rst

 ----

 Halo are rendered as glowing dots or a little clouds of light.
-Although they are not really lights because they do not cast light into the scene like a lamp.
+Although they are not really lights because they do not cast light into the scene like a light object.
 They are called *Halos* because you can see them, but they do not have any substance.